 Not all carbs are created equally.
-Graham Crackers are especially more dangerous in large quantities because the carbohydrates are based off sugar, and not natural carbs in simple sugar forms.
+Graham Crackers are especially dangerous in large quantities because the carbohydrates are based on sugar, not natural carbs in simple sugar forms.
 Dog digestive systems turn carbs into glucose, which can cause obesity if consumed in excessive amounts.

-When this happens, you’ll need to change quickly to a low gluten food, or even a food that prevents gas in your dog’s digestive system.
-Ultimately wheat can be tolerated by dogs, but is not recommended for most breeds due to stomach sensitivity.
+When this happens, you’ll need to change quickly to low-gluten food.
+You may even need to switch to dog food that prevents gas in your dog’s digestive system.
+Ultimately dogs can tolerate wheat but is not recommended for most breeds due to stomach sensitivity.

 Sugar is a problem in many different human-engineered products.
 Some dogs can be especially sensitive to sugar, and eating processed foods can have a negative impact on their blood sugar levels.
-Unfortunately, sugar is in most mad made human treats, so again, it should be used sparingly with your dog.
-Small amounts of Graham Cracker will be fine in moderation, but all other treats that contain sugar should be completely limited.
+Unfortunately, sugar is often in man-made human treats, so again, it should be used sparingly with your dog.
+Small amounts of Graham Cracker will be fine in moderation, but all other treats that contain sugar should be completely off limits.

 Can I Use Them to Train My Pup?

-There are plenty of training alternatives to using sweets that are manufactured by people.
+There are plenty of training alternatives to using sweets to try.
 Many dogs will enjoy eating natural treats like pineapple or even eating some veggies like peppers or sweet potatoes mixed with kibble as a reward.
-Many dogs like apples, or other treats that are completely natural.
+Many dogs like apples or other treats that are completely natural.
 There may not be any need to use any additional types of leverage for your pup to do what you want them to do.

-You’ll want to make sure that you do NOT let your dog eat any types of combination treats that would include graham crackers.
+We recommend not letting your dog eat combination treats that include graham crackers.
 S’mores are notoriously popular, and these treats contain chocolate.
 Chocolate can be potentially lethal to dogs, so you do not want your pup getting their paws on these.
 If you have children in the house, it’s important to make sure they are also aware of this fact.

 Frequently Asked Questions

-Q: Can dogs eat something that has a crust made from graham crackers?
+Can my dog eat crust made from graham crackers?

-A: Yes, depending on if there’s any other ingredients included.
-If the crust is made from anything that’s toxic to dogs, you’ll want to avoid it.
+Yes, depending on if there are any other ingredients.
+If the crust has anything that’s toxic to dogs, you’ll want to avoid it.
 Since there are multiple recipes here, we can’t comment here if all crust is safe, so if in question, always contact your vet.

-Chocolate can be very toxic to dogs, so they should NOT eat them if there’s some type of chocolate on them, or some type of chocolate coating on the cracker.
+Chocolate can be very toxic to dogs, so they should NOT eat them if there’s some type of chocolate on them or some type of chocolate coating on the cracker.

-Q: Can my dog eat them if they have cinnamon on top of them?
+Can dogs eat them when there’s cinnamon on them?

 Cinnamon isn’t toxic to dogs in small quantities.
-If the cracker has cinnamon on them, it should be safe for your pup as long as your dog doesn’t have an allergy and it’s done in moderation.
+If the cracker has cinnamon, it should be safe for your pup as long as your dog doesn’t have an allergy and it’s done in moderation.

-So now you know that yes, your dog can eat graham crackers.
-After all the insight here, you should know that as with all sweets, these should be used more as a rarity and in moderation than anything.
-We always recommend feeding your dog with real, natural unprocessed treats first if that’s an option.
-Even using something unconventional like shrimp or seafood that’s not processed will likely be better for your pup.
+So now you know that your dog can eat graham crackers.
+After all the insight here, you know that, as with all sweets, these should be more of a rarity and in moderation than anything.
+We always recommend feeding your dog with real, natural, unprocessed treats first if that’s an option.
+Even using something unconventional like shrimp or seafood with less processing will likely be better for your pup.